Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Raiders stats and trends

-- So far this year, the Raiders have been installed as underdogs by a 3-point margin or more eight times and are 5-3 ATS in those contests.
+- This year, the Raiders have an ATS record of 5-3 in their eight games as an underdog of 3 points or more.

-- Las Vegas' games this year have gone over the total in seven out of 16 opportunities (43.8%).
+- Las Vegas' games this year have hit the over in 43.8% of its opportunities (seven times in 16 games with a set point total).

-- Las Vegas is 5-2 against the spread and 6-1 overall when the team churns out more than 361.0 yards.
+- In games that Las Vegas piles up more than 361.0 yards, the team is 5-2 against the spread and 6-1 overall.

-- This season the Raiders have turned the ball over 24 times, three more than the Chargers' takeaways (21).

 Home and road insights

-- Las Vegas is 3-5 against the spread, and 4-4 overall, at home this season.
+- Las Vegas is 3-5 against the spread, and 4-4 overall, at home this year.

-- At home, the Raiders have one win ATS (1-2) as 3-point underdogs or more.

-- This year, in eight home games, Las Vegas has gone over the total four times.
+- In eight games at home this season, Las Vegas has gone over the total four times.

 - In away games, Los Angeles is 4-3 against the spread, and 4-3 overall.

-- The Chargers are winless ATS (0-2) on the road as 3-point favorites or more.
+- Away from home, the Chargers are winless ATS (0-2) as 3-point favorites or more.

-- Los Angeles has gone over the total in three of seven road games this year.
+- This year, in three of seven road games Los Angeles has gone over the total.

-- Chargers away games this season average 49.0 total points, equal to this matchup's over/under.
+- The average point total in Chargers away games this season is 49.0 points, 0.5 more than this outing's over/under (48.5).

 Powered by Data Skrive.